messageformat/messageformat/docs/api/messageformat.messageformatoptions.functions.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 The set of custom functions available during message resolution.
-Extends [defaultFunctions](./messageformat.defaultfunctions.md)<!-- -->.
+Extends the default set of functions.

 **Signature:**